Can You Think Like Leonardo Da Vinci?

 Interpersonally intelligent individuals have developed the ability to have deep and intimate relationships with the people in their lives.
 They are respected and loved deeply by the people in their lives due to their ability to connect on an intimate level.

 This has to do with how well you know yourself, your own values, beliefs, feelings and attitudes.
 The philosopher Socrates said, “First, know thyself,” and was referring to developing intrapersonal intelligence.
+Da Vinci was also very big on this form of intelligence.

 Right Brain: Visualize in your mind where you want your life to go and what you want your future to look like and to feel like.
 Visualize past experiences and they have imprinted upon your values, beliefs and feelings.